 An example of custodial care is when someone needs help with walking, bathing, eating, dressing or using the toilet.
 Custodial care is what people need most when they have a physical impairment from a stroke.
 Or, due to cognitive impairment from dementia or Alzheimer’s disease.
 Don’t make the mistake of thinking Medicare covers long term care costs.
 It doesn’t.

-Types of Long Term Care Insurance in Nevada
+Nevada Long Term Care Insurance Options

 There are two types of insurance in Nevada that pay for long term care costs.
 And each type of policy has its specific advantages.
 One of our licensed professionals can provide more details to help you decide which is best for you.